huykingsofm/LocalVNetwork/README.md

 * `socket`: the `STCPSocket`.
 * `name`: the identifier of `ForwardNode`, same the `LocalNode`.
 * `implicated_die`: if node or socket dies, it will cause that another one dies too.
 If False, nothing happens.
+* `reload_time`: the time which forwarder will reload if an error appears in receiving packet at socket.
 * `verbosities`: the tuple which each element is in `"error"`, `"warning"` or `"notification"`.
 ### @Method
 ```Py